bitfocus/companion-module-studiocoast-vmix/README.md

 * Added Feedback "Video Call - Video Source"
 * Added Feedback "Overlay - Overlay on PGM or PRV"
 * Added Action "Audio Plugin On/Off/Toggle On Input"
+* Added Stinger 3 and 4 to actions and feedbacks
 * Updated Presets with new feedback's and action.